Transfer Student Admissions

 What Is a Transfer Student?

 Students who have previously enrolled in a university or college are considered transfer students.
-Generally, transfer students must have a minimum of 26 credits to apply (equivalent of one year of study).
+Generally, transfer students must have a minimum of 26 credits to apply (the equivalent of one year of study).

 When Can a Transfer Student Enter the University?